LeftMouseButton/L2C_Public/readme.md

 					1x int32, hardcoded, incremented by the amount of bytes processed by each encrypt/decrypt operation 1x int32, hardcoded
-			Contains an obfuscation key (if not 0, client will shuffle its packet opcodes) ...
+			Contains an obfuscation key (if not 0, client will shuffle its packet opcodes) Client sends RequestPlayerList packet
+			Contains the session keys from auth PlayOK and auth LoginOK ...

 	Game Server (gameplay section):